terickson87/terickson87.github.io/index.md

 ## About Me

-I am currently a Software Development Engineer at Amazon, formerly a Propulsion Engineer at Boeing.
-I started my career at Boeing following my passion for the physical sciences.
-However, I have always been interested in computer science, and after 8 years at Boeing, I decided to make a career change.
-I decided to return to school to get a Master's in computer science, after which I started my computer science career at Amazon's MCF.
-I am currently enjoying the opportunity this work provides me to help businesses, both big and small, succeed - at the scale of Amazon.
+Todd is a Software Development Engineer at Amazon, where he works on the Multi-Channel Fulfillment service that enables businesses of all sizes to leverage Amazon's fulfillment network.
+He has master's degrees in both Computer Science and Aerospace Engineering from the University of Southern California and a background in aerospace engineering at Boeing.

-Amazon has been doing its job in keeping me quite busy, so my repo hasn't been updated much since I joined there.
+With 3 years of experience at Amazon, Todd has designed, developed, and maintained software using Java, Kotlin, TypeScript, Python, AWS cloud services, and the AWS CDK.
+He has created a React website for the supplychain.amazon.com order management dashboard, and a fulfillment client for eCommerce platforms, including Shopify.
+Todd enjoys the opportunity to work with cutting-edge technologies and solve complex problems that help customers succeed at the scale of Amazon.

 * <a href="Resume Todd Erickson.pdf" target="_blank">Resume (pdf)</a>
 * [LinkedIn](https://www.linkedin.com/in/todd-w-erickson/)